-Now select (enable) the Hauptwerk AU/VST Link for in the Console MIDI IN (left-hand) column (not the Hauptwerk MIDI recorder/player external MIDI IN, in this case) column on the General settings | MIDI ports | MIDI IN ports screen tab:
+Now select (enable) the Hauptwerk AU/VST Link in a Console MIDI IN row (not the Hauptwerk MIDI recorder/player external MIDI IN row, in this case) on the General settings | MIDI ports | MIDI IN ports screen tab:

-Make sure that no other ports are enabled in either column on the screen (otherwise you might get MIDI feedback, freezes, or conflict with the MIDI sequencer over the use of the ports).
+Make sure that no other ports are enabled in any other rows or columns on the screen (otherwise you might get MIDI feedback, freezes, or conflict with the MIDI sequencer over the use of the ports).

-For the same reasons, on the General settings | MIDI ports | MIDI OUT ports screen tab also make sure that no ports are selected in either column:
+For the same reasons, on the General settings | MIDI ports | MIDI OUT ports screen tab also make sure that no ports at all are selected in any rows or columns:

-If you are using any MIDI keyboards or other pieces of MIDI hardware then make sure the MIDI IN ports to which they're connected are enabled as MIDI IN ports in your MIDI sequencer software (not in Hauptwerk).
+If you are using any MIDI keyboards or other pieces of MIDI hardware, then make sure the MIDI IN ports to which they're connected are enabled as MIDI IN ports in your MIDI sequencer software (not in Hauptwerk).
 Thus any MIDI from MIDI hardware should go to your MIDI sequencer (rather than to Hauptwerk directly), with Hauptwerk acting simply as a conventional 'slave' plug-in.